growthbook/growthbook-react/README.md

     variations: any[];
     // How to weight traffic between variations.
 Array of floats that add to 1. weights?: number[];
-    // "running" is always active, "draft" is only active during QA. "stopped" is only active when forcing a winning variation status?: "draft" | "running" | "stopped";
+    // "running" is always active
+    // "draft" is only active during QA
+    // "stopped" is only active when forcing a winning variation status?: "draft" | "running" | "stopped";
     // What percent of users should be included in the experiment.
 Float from 0 to 1. coverage?: number;